-SCRUTINY ARRANGEMENTS
+R. SCRUTINY ARRANGEMENTS

-- 4.28 There are scrutiny arrangements in place for all funding decisions taken by the Accountability Board. - 4.29 Accountability Board decisions may be called-in by members of any Partner Authority in the same way they call-in decisions of their own executive arrangements, subject to:

-- (a) the decision may not be called-in after 5pm on the third working day after the date of publication by the Accountable Body: and - (b) call-in may only be made if the decision affects that partner area. - 4.30 If a decision is called-in, a two-stage process will be followed: - (a) a meeting will be held between the chair of the Accountability Board, the member calling it in, and the relevant member of Accountability Board.
-In addition, the Accountable Body representative, SELEP Secretariat and local partner officers may also be in attendance.
-If the call-in is not withdrawn, it shall be referred to the Local Authority scrutiny committee; - (b) the Local Authority scrutiny committee will be required to consider the decision and either agree to take no further action, at which point the decision will come into effect, or to refer the decision back to the Accountability Board for re-consideration with a record of the committee's concerns.
-This second consideration of the decision by the Accountability Board cannot be challenged through the scrutiny arrangements. - 4.31 This process is compliant with the Accountability Board Joint Committee Agreement and ensures that scrutiny is managed in a way that gives equal footing for all partners.
-A copy of the Joint Committee Agreement is available on the SELEP website. - 4.32 Furthermore, to facilitate Local Authority scrutiny of SELEP work and decisions, requests to attend Local Authority partner scrutiny committees are welcomed, and attendance prioritised. - 4.33 Scrutiny arrangements will be reviewed to align with SELEP's new incorporated status.
+- R.1.
+There are scrutiny arrangements in place for all funding decisions taken by the Accountability Board. - R.2.
+Accountability Board decisions may be called-in by members of any Partner Authority in the same way they call-in decisions of their own executive arrangements, subject to: - R.2.1. the decision may not be called-in after 5pm on the third working day after the date of publication by the Accountable Body: and - R.2.2. call-in may only be made if the decision affects that partner area. - R.3.
+If a decision is called-in, a two-stage process will be followed: - R.3.1. a meeting will be held between the chair of the Accountability Board, the member calling it in, and the relevant member of Accountability Board.
+In addition, the Accountable Body representative, Secretariat and local partner officers may also be in attendance.
+If the call-in is not withdrawn, it shall be referred to the Local Authority scrutiny committee; - R.3.2. the Local Authority scrutiny committee will be required to consider the decision and either agree to take no further action, at which point the decision will come into effect, or to refer the decision back to the Accountability Board for re-consideration with a record of the committee's concerns.
+This second consideration of the decision by the Accountability Board cannot be challenged through the scrutiny arrangements.